Depart the U.S. for Italy. The particulars of your arrival

 water, and below an arch of pine trees and oleander branches to a flight of

 stairs, before arriving at Varenna's main square and our hotel.
-Settle in and
+Settle in before

-gathering for a welcome reception, followed by dinner.
+gathering for a welcome reception, followed by dinner at the hotel.

 Day 4 - Wayfarer Trail from Vezio to Bellano